Files / Turkey

 Key Chapter Title List

-- Composition and Core Organizations of the Turkic Integration System
+8. Composition of the Turkic Integration System and Core Organizations

-- Foundation and Prospects for Russia-Turkey Strategic Cooperation in Central Asia
+10. Foundation and Prospects of Russia-Turkey Strategic Cooperation in Central Asia

-Eurasia, as the core of the global geopolitical system, sees Central Asia, with its unique strategic location and resource endowment, become a crucial arena for great power competition.
+As the core of the global geopolitical system, Eurasia positions Central Asia, with its unique strategic location and resource endowment, as a crucial arena for great power competition.
 This report focuses on Turkey's foreign policy practices in Central Asia, placing them within a regional cooperation framework.
-It systematically analyzes Turkey's bilateral relations with Central Asian countries and its strategic layout at the regional level, revealing its development path to becoming a significant influential player in the regional energy sector.
+It systematically analyzes Turkey's bilateral relations with Central Asian countries and its strategic layout at the regional level, revealing its development path to becoming a significant player with influence in the regional energy sector.

-The report first clarifies the strategic roles and influence foundations of the four core geopolitical actors in Central Asia (China, Iran, Russia, Turkey).
-Among them, Turkey, leveraging historical, linguistic, religious, and cultural ties, combined with the new foreign policy line of the Erdogan government, has emerged as a new participant in the "great power game" in the region.
-Against this backdrop, the report delves into the development trajectories of Turkey's relations with Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, and Tajikistan from a bilateral perspective.
-It covers core areas such as diplomatic establishment, economic trade, energy cooperation, and cultural exchanges, presenting the uniqueness, developmental achievements, and phased challenges of each bilateral relationship.
+The report first clarifies the strategic roles and influence foundations of the four major core geopolitical actors in Central Asia (China, Iran, Russia, Turkey).
+Among them, Turkey, leveraging historical, linguistic, religious, and cultural ties, combined with the new foreign policy line of the Erdogan government, has emerged as a new participant in the great power competition in the region.
+Against this backdrop, the report delves into the development trajectories of Turkey's relations with Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, and Tajikistan at the bilateral level.
+It covers core areas such as diplomatic establishment, economic trade, energy cooperation, and cultural exchanges, presenting the uniqueness, developmental achievements, and periodic challenges of each bilateral relationship.

 Finally, the report explores the positioning of Russia-Turkey relations in Central Asia, pointing out their shared interests in maintaining regional stability and responding to the rise of Chinese influence.
-It posits that Turkey is more of a partner than a competitor to Russia in Central Asia, and that cooperation between the two has an objective basis and practical necessity.
+It posits that Turkey acts more as Russia's partner rather than a competitor in Central Asia, and that cooperation between the two has an objective foundation and practical necessity.
 Based on detailed bilateral agreements, trade data, official statements, and academic research, this report provides an authoritative and comprehensive analytical perspective for understanding Turkey's Central Asia strategy, the integration process of the Turkic world, and the evolution of the regional geopolitical landscape.